 Copy the client ID and secret

-The dashboard shows the `client_secret` exactly once.
-Copy it immediately into your CI's secrets store — you can't read it again later.
+client_secretexactly once.
+Copy it immediately into your CI's secrets store; you can't read it again later. - 3

 Store both in your pipeline

-Add `HEXSIGN_CLIENT_ID` and `HEXSIGN_CLIENT_SECRET` as encrypted secrets (GitHub Actions secrets, GitLab CI variables, Bitrise secret env vars).
+HEXSIGN_CLIENT_IDandHEXSIGN_CLIENT_SECRETas encrypted secrets (GitHub Actions secrets, GitLab CI variables, Bitrise secret env vars).
 Never commit them to your repo.

 Set the env vars in CI

-When both `HEXSIGN_CLIENT_ID` and `HEXSIGN_CLIENT_SECRET` are present in the environment, the CLI automatically switches to machine mode.
+When both HEXSIGN_CLIENT_ID and HEXSIGN_CLIENT_SECRET are present in the environment, the CLI automatically switches to machine mode.
 There's no flag to toggle.

 # .github/workflows/release.yml